French, BA

 Global Experience

 There is no better way to learn a language than to be immersed in it.
-Being surrounded by French language speakers offers a learning experience that cannot be acquired in a classroom.
-By studying abroad, students have the opportunity to strengthen their language skills not only by living in a Francophone country, potentially with a local host family, but also by earning ASU credit toward their degree.
+Being surrounded by French speakers offers a learning experience that cannot be acquired in a classroom.
+By studying abroad, students have the opportunity not only to strengthen their language skills by living in a Francophone country, potentially with a local host family, but also to earn ASU credit toward their degree.

 Program Contact Information